Introduction: DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 If you haven't ever installed an alarm before, and feel uncomfortable with all this, I probably wouldn't recommend installing the engine disconnect since it may be more trouble than it's worth in such a case.

 And that's all it takes.
-I recognize this will probably be a whole-day project if you feel uncomfortable with these types of jobs, but it sure is satisfying once it's done!
+I recognize this will probably day a whole day if you feel uncomfortable with these types of jobs, but it sure is satisfying once it's done!

 Step 12: Adding a Decoy Alarm

 While having a GPS Tracker on your bike is definitely an advantage worth having if your bike is ever stolen, the point is moot if your friendly neighborhood thief rips out the GPS tracker and smashes it with a hammer shortly after stealing your bike.
 An alarm siren definitely makes a bike harder to steal unnoticed, but it does guarantee that the first thing the thief is going to do is pull out that alarm.
 If that alarm is also a GPS Tracker, that's a problem if you want to keep receiving GPS coordinates from the stolen bike.

 At this point, if you want to decrease that risk you have two options.
 The first is installing a discrete GPS tracker alongside a standalone alarm, presuming they simply won't find the GPS Tracker.
 There are a lot of downsides to that, one of the biggest being double the drain on a tiny motorcycle battery.
 The better option is installing a decoy alarm through which the GPS Tracker siren is wired.
 This is my favorite choice.
 Plus, it's just plain cool.